 Remember when shopping, small dolls for younger kids and bigger dolls for older children.
 Kids who are in the age range of 1-3 can happily play with a baby doll that is about 12 inches in height, or even a little smaller.
 But as your child gets older, they often are drawn to dolls that are also bigger.
 At around 5, my daughter’s favorite was a 15-inch doll, that filled her arms more than the 12-inch she had loved as a 3-year-old.
 That doll had hair, and looked like a toddler, instead of the baby she carried around before it.
 Dolls that are in the 18-inch range usually are made for children who are age 6 and up, who can more easily play with and carry a doll that size.

 Friend dolls are dolls that look more like a child, instead of a baby.
-They also come in a range of soft body to plastic.
+They also come in a range of soft bodies to plastic.
 These dolls can have hair, clothes, and a range of accessories.
 Dressing a doll is great for your child’s motor skills!
 These dolls are also the kind of dolls children often want to take along to the playground.
 So choose one that doesn’t mind a trip through the washing machine after a hard day of play.
-This new set of superhero dolls are very cute for having an adventure together with your 3- to 5-year-old.
+This new set of superhero dolls is very cute for having an adventure together with your 3- to 5-year-old.

 Once again, older children are generally drawn towards dolls that are bigger and/or look older.
-Personally, I am really drawn to the new Wellie Wishers dolls for the 5-year-old who wants a friend style doll.
-They just look ready for a tea party or a dress up game!
+Personally, I am really drawn to the new Wellie Wishers dolls for the 5-year-old who wants a friend-style doll.
+They just look ready for a tea party or a dress-up game!
 But the 18-inch dolls made popular by the American Girl Company are often the favorite with girls over 6 looking for a friend who has everything.
 This size doll has more accessories than I do, with options for knock-offs everywhere from Target to the craft store.

 Do you really want to be sure the child in your life plays with their doll?
 The best way to ensure that is with a few well-chosen doll accessories.
 There are two things I recommend every baby doll have.
 The first is a bottle.
-The old disappearing milk bottles that have been around forever, are very popular with kids, and it gives them something to do with the doll, while they learn how to play with them.
+The old disappearing milk bottles that have been around forever are very popular with kids, and it gives them something to do with the doll, while they learn how to play with them.

 But the best accessory for a doll is a stroller.
 There is something about putting a doll in a stroller and taking it for a little walk, especially around the block, that will draw in even the most reluctant child.
 Just remember to size the stroller to the child.
 Toddlers love a sturdy stroller they can lean on, so for them, I prefer wooden ones.
-But if you have an older child who still loves dolls, be sure to look for a stroller that is tall enough they can push it while standing up straight.
+But if you have an older child who still loves dolls, be sure to look for a stroller that is tall enough that they can push it while standing up straight.

 Accessories really help kids to interact with their dolls and enjoy them more.
 Showing your child how to play with their doll, and giving them a start with how to interact with the doll will lead your child to be able to explore doll play on their own.
 Just like you wouldn’t dump blocks on the floor and assume your child will know how to build a castle, you shouldn’t assume your child knows how to play with a doll.
 Playing with your child with their toys when they are small gives them ideas for how that play can look and explore more mature play as they grow.